top of page

 Living and working in Rawhaw Wood near Pipewell, Hugh Ross and Carolyn Church produce a range of natural products using coppiced hazel, continuing the traditional management that goes back over 400 years.

-They are running a series of guided walks to explain their way of working and the sustainable lifestyle that is still possible today.
-In addition they are providing training courses for those wishing to gain skills in traditional coppicing and charcoal burning.
+They ran a series of guided walks to explain their way of working and the sustainable lifestyle that is still possible today.
+In addition they provided training courses for those wishing to gain skills in traditional coppicing and charcoal burning.

 Royal Forestry Society

-The RFS is expanding its existing Teaching Trees programme for children from Corby's schools, with subsidised coach travel for targeted schools.
+The RFS expanded its existing Teaching Trees programme for children from Corby's schools, with subsidised coach travel for targeted schools.

-A full-time RFS ‘Forestry Roots’ trainee is employed for 1 year and placed with North Northamptonshire Council Woodland Ranger Team.
+A full-time RFS ‘Forestry Roots’ trainee was employed for 1 year and placed with North Northamptonshire Council Woodland Ranger Team.

-The RFS is also providing introductory training in woodland management for landowners and managers.
+The RFS also provided introductory training in woodland management for landowners and managers.

 Logo RFS HR20 CTA.png